kutysam/kind-nginx-prom/README.md

 For prometheus, we can either let it automatically scrape (which is what i did), or we can configure the configmap to let define the endpoint manually which is not ideal.

+The script will have some sleep commands as this is an automated script.
+The main reason is, prometheus needs some time to scrape the data and we are spinning up everything and expecting results too fast.
+There is a 100 second sleep after load testing to ensure that there will be data in prometheus database.

 ## Future work

 1. Set specific versions for the pre-requisites.